-September is also the month where many young adults across Canada head to colleges and universities to continue their education.
+September is the month where many young adults across Canada head to colleges and universities to continue their education.
 As the school season begins, employees will want to know what steps they need to take to ensure their children over 21 (technical term is Over-age Dependent) are still covered under their employee benefits package.

 - Medical Services Plan